YubicoLabs/yed-self-service/README.md

 ## Configuring Your Deployment Environment
 There are a few different options for creating your backend environment using Amplify.
 The following three sections outline the steps for creating your environment.
 Below is an overview of the options
-* Automatically Configure Your Amplify Environment - Single button offered by Amplify to build and configure your full environment
+* [Automatically Configure Your Amplify Environment](#automatically-configure-your-amplify-environment) - Single button offered by Amplify to build and configure your full environment
-* Using This Repository to Deploy Your Amplify Environment - **This is the recommended option** Clone this repo directly, and enter a few commands to deploy the environment using CloudFormation and to configure your application secret
+* [Using This Repository to Deploy Your Amplify Environment](#using-this-repository-to-deploy-your-amplify-environment) - **This is the recommended option** - Clone this repo directly, and enter a few commands to deploy the environment using CloudFormation and to configure your application secret
-* Manually Deploy Your Amplify Environment - Step by step instructions on that guide you on each command needed to recreate the environment used in this repository
+* [Manually Deploy Your Amplify Environment](#manually-configure-your-amplify-environment) - Step by step instructions on that guide you on each command needed to recreate the environment used in this repository

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Automatically Configure Your Amplify Environment
 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/YubicoLabs/yed-self-service)